 Pronunciation of 'rishi'

-The word 'rishi' originates from Sanskrit and is commonly used in Hindu culture to denote a sage or seer.
-In English, it is pronounced as 'REE-shee'.
+The word 'rishi' originates from Sanskrit and is commonly used in English to refer to a sage or seer in Indian tradition.
+It is pronounced as 'REE-shee' in English and 'ṛṣi' in Sanskrit.

 Pronunciation Details